 To give you a better idea of where everything is located and to make it easier to plan your time, I created this map indicating all the main sights, landmarks, and attractions in Lagos.

-As you can see, it’s a rather small town and everything is within walking distance.
+As you can see, Lagos is a rather small town and everything is within walking distance.
 Just keep in mind that there are some hilly areas so a seemingly short walk can be a bit more demanding, especially if you are visiting in the summer and it’s very warm.

 Good to know: In the high season, there’s also a little tourist train in Lagos.
 It can be a good way to see more of the area without having to walk far.